vitoriawillani1991/INDICIUM/README.md

-# Predicting the price of used autos
+# Predicting the price of used cars
-This repository contains Indicium's answer to the used vehicle pricing dilemma.
+This repository contains the answer to the used vehicle pricing dilemma.
 The challenge's goal is to examine the available data and develop a predictive model capable of pricing the customer's cars competitively in the market.
 The data set provided is divided into two parts: a training set called "cars_training" and a test set called "cers_test."

 Data sets: